pgy2 am care

 Program Purpose

-PGY2 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by integrating and incorporating accumulated experiences and knowledge into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.
+PGY2 pharmacy residency programs build upon Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency training to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives for advanced practice areas.
+Residents who successfully complete PGY2 residency programs are prepared for advanced patient care, or other specialized positions, and board certification in the advanced practice area, if available.

 Program Structure

-The PGY2 Ambulatory Care Residency is a full-time, one-year commitment, beginning on July 1 and ending June 30, unless alternative dates are pre-arranged.
+The PGY2 Ambulatory Care Residency is a full-time, one-year commitment, beginning on July 1 and ending June 30.

 Program Overview